cxliu0/OA-MIL/README.md

 - #### Where are the noisy annotation files the paper used?

-  - The noisy annotation files of coco dataset are available at [google drive](https://drive.google.com/file/d/1Ujr6sJDcXjWyxlGhuk6B8vmJj6FqA4z3/view?usp=sharing);
+  - The noisy annotation files of the coco dataset are available at [google drive](https://drive.google.com/file/d/1Ujr6sJDcXjWyxlGhuk6B8vmJj6FqA4z3/view?usp=sharing);
-  - For GWHD dataset, please refer to [this issue](https://github.com/cxliu0/OA-MIL/issues/5#issuecomment-1260347950).
+  - For the GWHD dataset, please refer to [this issue](https://github.com/cxliu0/OA-MIL/issues/5#issuecomment-1260347950).

 ## Citation

-If you find this work or code useful for your research, please cite:
+If you find this work or code useful for your research, please consider citing:
 ```
 @inproceedings{liu2022oamil,
   title={Robust Object Detection With Inaccurate Bounding Boxes},